Colloidal Suspensions can have Non-Zero Angles of Repose below the Minimal Value for Athermal Frictionless Particles

 A slightly better agreement can be obtained by allowing $Y_G$ and $Y_G^\prime$, whose value are empirical~\cite{Ikeda2013}, to become free fitting parameters.
 The result of this fit is shown in Figure~\ref{fig:FigV} (blue dashed line).
-In this case, we obtain the best agreement with $Y_G = 0.47 \pm 0.10$ and $Y_G^\prime = 0.18 \pm 0.01$, whose values remain very close to those used to fit simulation data for a Brownian colloidal suspension: $Y_G = 0.38$, $Y_G^\prime = 0.17$~\cite{Wang2015,Billon2023}.
+In this case, we obtain the best agreement with $Y_G = 0.47 \pm 0.10$ and $Y_G^\prime = 0.18 \pm 0.01$, whose values remain very close to those used in the model: $Y_G = 0.38$, $Y_G^\prime = 0.17$~\cite{Billon2023}.

-Within the framework of the model, the emergence of a non-zero angle of repose at a critical dimensionless pressure $\tilde{\Pi}^*$ corresponds to the onset of a glass-like arrested state.
-As the confining stress increases, the medium develops a non-zero yield stress, captured by $Y_G$, which then grows proportionally to $Y_G^\prime$ as the system approaches the jammed state.
-This behavior is consistent with the emergence of a yield stress in colloidal glasses, where thermal rearrangements become too rare to relax the structure~\cite{bonn2017,hunter2012}.
-Although we do not directly probe a glass transition at $\mathrm{Pe}_g^*\approx 68$, our results suggest that increasing the particle weight progressively constrains the particle motion in a manner analogous to approaching a glassy arrest.
-Taken together, the model and our experiments provide a consistent physical picture: as thermal agitation becomes weaker relative to the confining stress, dense suspensions transition from thermally induced creep to athermal granular arrest.
+Within the framework of the model, the emergence of a non-zero angle of repose at a critical dimensionless pressure $\tilde{\Pi}^*$ corresponds to the crossing of the glass transition for the system when $\phi = \phi_G$.
+To verify the consistency of this hypothesis, we have measured by confocal imaging the volume fraction of a sedimented pile of fluorescent \qty{2.03}{\micro\meter} particles ($\mathrm{Pe}_g \approx 18$) in our microfluidic drums.
+This suspension, which exhibits no yield stress ($\theta_r = 0$), has a volume fraction $\phi = \qty{0.558(0.007)}{}$, below the expected value for the glass transition $\phi_G \approx 0.58$.
+The proximity of this volume fraction $\phi$ to $\phi_G$ suggests that the system may cross the glass transition when the pressure is increased (i.e. for larger particles).
+Although we do not directly probe a glass transition at $\mathrm{Pe}_g^*\approx 68$ and cannot determine experimentally whether the transition is truly discontinuous or not, our results appear consistent with the underlying assumptions of the model.

 In the context of granular materials, thermal agitation can be seen as analogous to mechanical vibrations, which are known to induce logarithmic relaxations of the angle of repose toward \SI{0}{\degree} in dry piles~\cite{Jaeger1989}, and to suppress the yield stress in macroscopic suspensions~\cite{Hanotin2012}.
 However, this analogy remains qualitative, as the equivalence between thermal agitation and mechanical vibrations is still an open question.
 Some models~\cite{Mehta1992,Luck2004} consider a statistical effect of the vibrations, equivalent to an effective temperature, but predict that a weakly dilatant pile should always have a zero repose angle when vibrated, in contradiction with our observations.
 Other models consider that the main effect of the mechanical vibration is to reduce the frictional behavior of the pile~\cite{Linz1994,Garat2022}, which is irrelevant here since our particles are frictionless.
 Recent experiments in inclined planes~\cite{Gaudel2016}, later confirmed by numerical simulations~\cite{Gaudel2019}, have shown that a granular pile can have a non-zero repose angle that decreases with the amplitude of an applied horizontal vibration, but no angle below $\theta_\mathrm{ath}$ has been reported.
 To our knowledge, no macroscopic model predicts how the angle of repose of a granular material evolves under mechanical vibrations, and our measurements could provide a useful comparison point for the development of such models.